gvwilson/sensibleadventures/booksters-apprentice.md

 Without waiting, the magician rolled the picture flat on the table and stood a candle beside it.
-He didn't bother with a knife: he just pinched the back of his left hand with the thumb and first finger of his right and jerked.
-Blood welled up where his nails cut the skin.
+He didn't bother with a knife: he just pinched the back of his left hand and jerked.
+Blood welled up where his nails cut his skin.
+"Sh, sh, it's all right," he said softly as the pattern on his jacket jumped around in agitation.

 One drop, two, three…  "Good evening, *sra*," Thomas said, bowing politely toward the picture.

 "Where is she?"
 Laeuc whispered.

 "Sh!"
-Erileine patted the air with her hand.
+Erileine shushed her father with a gesture.
 "I'll explain later."

 The conversation was brief.
 Thomas summarized what he had told the Avauntois earlier, adding the news that the captain's son had felt him pass.
-Yes, he was safe, at least for now.
+Yes, the boy was safe, at least for now.
 Yes, Thomas could get him off the mountain–assuming, of course, that he could get off himself.
 It was tied up nearby.
 No.  No.  Yes, quite a few–they were patrolling the street ("There is only one") in pairs.
 No.  No.

 Then Thomas fell silent, his frown deepening.
 "Yes, *sra*," he finally said.
 "But they'll have to do the rest.
-I can't…"  He spread his hands apologetically, his sentence trailing off as the candle flickered and died.
+You know how my obligations…" He spread his hands apologetically, his sentence trailing off as the candle flickered and died.

 "Well?"
 Vurt asked.

 Thomas rubbed his eyes.
 "Whatever else the Hett believe in, they don't appear to believe in wasting time.
-Whatever their 'great work' is, it's happening tonight, right at the top of the mountain, and she wants us to stop it."
+Their great work is happening tonight, right at the top of the mountain, and Lady Kembe wants us to stop it."

 "*She* wants *us* to stop it?"
 Laeuc said incredulously.
 "Why not